hankshyu/RISC-V_MAC/docs/README.md

 ### 3.3 End Around Carry (EAC) Adders

-In an ordinary Multiply and add dataflow.
-The product should form before the add operation take place.
-However, the addend is added with the partial products comming out of the multiplier directly in our design.
+In an ordinary Multiply and add dataflow, the product should form before the add operation takes place.
+However, the addend is summed with the partial products comming out of the multiplier directly in our design.
 Such dataflow may cause a propagate of any carry outs that ought to be ignored, contaminating the final result.
 In other words, we should figure out whether there was a carry out of the sign extension prior to the last carry save adder, if the carry out is detected, no adjustment has to be made.
-On the other hand, if no carry out is detected, we must invert the result driving to the EAC Adders.
+On the other hand, if no carry out is detected, we must invert the result driving to the EACAdders.

-Floating points are represented as sign and magnitude format in IEEE-754.
+Floating-points are represented as sign and magnitude format in IEEE-754.
 In consequence, the adder is only responsible of calculating the absolute value of the sum.
-However, it is very difficult to determine in advance which operand is bigger in the MAC dataflow.
-Even if we know which operand is greater, we would need two complementors for the sum and carry comming from the carry save adder, which is inefficient.
-We need an adder that always output the magnitude of the result by coditionally complement one operand.
-This type of adder is called an "End Around carry" adder.
+However, it is very difficult to determine in advance which operand is bigger in the MAF dataflow.
+Even if we know which operand is greater, we would need two complementors for the sum and carry comming from the CarrySaveAdder, which is inefficient.
+We demand an adder that always output the magnitude of the result by coditionally complement one operand, which is called an "End Around carry" adder.

-The mathematical model is presented in [*9].
+The mathematical model is presented in [26].
 The logic is essentially driving the carry out of (P-B) into another adder's carry in.
-Such function could be implemented by two carry chains, using two adders calculating (P - B) and (B - P) respectively with a multiplexer selecting the answer of the two. [*9] also mentioned another impelmentation similar to a cary lookahead adder, which is smaller in size but harder to implement.
+Such function could be implemented by two carry chains, using two adders calculating (P - B) and (B - P) respectively with a multiplexer selecting the answer of the two.
+[26] also mentioned another impelmentation similar to a cary lookahead adder, which is smaller in size but harder to implement.

 ### 3.4 Leading One Detector